oddlama/vane/README.md

 Grab the `all-plugins.zip` if you don't want to download each file by hand.
 You also need the newest version of [ProtocolLib](https://ci.dmulloy2.net/job/ProtocolLib/).
 Then start your server and enjoy playing!

-🚀 Have a look at the [minecraft-server](https://github.com/oddlama/minecraft-server) project if you want to properly deploy a minecraft with just one simple command.
-It includes vane, autostart, backups, sandboxing and more useful features.

 ### Installation (vane-waterfall)